 Employment History Verification

-Your employment history includes all the companies you have worked for, your job titles, and the dates of employment and salary earned at each of your jobs.
+Your employment history includes all the companies you have worked for, your job titles, the dates of your employment, and the salary earned at each of your jobs.

 An employment history verification is conducted by an employer to confirm that the employment information included on your resume and/or job application is accurate.

-It's becoming more common for companies to run credit checks on job applicants as well as employees being considered for promotion.
-Here's advice on what information companies are allowed to check, how to handle a credit check, and how it might impact hiring.
+It's becoming more common for companies to run credit checks on job applicants and on employees being considered for promotion.
+Find out what information companies are allowed to check, how to handle a credit check, and how it might impact hiring.

 Drug and Alcohol Tests